DanielBrunnsaker/DShift/README.md

 # DiauxicShift

 Untargeted metabolomics for functional discovery of regulatory genes in the context of the diauxic shift.
-This repository contains code and intermediate data to be able to recreate the work.
+This repository contains code and intermediate data to be able to recreate the work if needed.

 Last update: 2022-08-30